-2) For the query name enter test query as shown above and click OK.
+2. For the query name enter test query as shown above and click OK.

 Note In the previous section it was advised to name Tables and Queries differently so it is easy to tell which is which when they are listed together.
 We are naming Tables in UPPERCASE letters and Queries in lowercase letters.
-Another common method is to use naming prefixes such as tblCustomers and qrySeptemberSales.
-Also, it is important to give your queries meaningful names so you know which is which, especially when there are a lot of queries in a database.
+Another common method is to use naming prefixes such as tblCustomers and grySeptemberSales.

+Also, it is important to give your queries meaningful names so you know which is which, especially when there are a lot of queries in a database or a lot of people using it.
 E.g. a query that shows overdue payments should be called something obvious like overdue payments listing.